-- WTOC 5.1 In the individual PreO competitions there is one Open class and one Paralympic class.
-Competitors may only be entered for one class.
+- WTOC 5.1 In the individual PreO competitions and in the TrailO Relay there is one Open class and one Paralympic class.
 In the TempO competition there is a single Open class. - WTOC 5.2 All competitors, regardless of sex, age or physical ability/disability are eligible to be entered for a World Championship Open class competition. - WTOC 5.3 Only competitors who have a permanent disability that significantly reduces their mobility are eligible to be entered for a World Championship Paralympic class competition.